Warnings: mild description of violent murder, references to sexual assault.

 “We will lose face if we do not greet them,” Jin Zixuan said between his teeth.

-Meng Yao came back then from greeting Jiang Cheng and his guests, and he interrupted Jin Guangshan by bending down and whispering in his ear: “It seems young master Wei brought it with him…”
+Meng Yao came back then from greeting Jiang Wanyin and his escort, and he interrupted Jin Guangshan by bending down and whispering in his ear: “It seems young master Wei brought it with him…”

 Their father lost all interest in scolding Jin Zixuan.
 Jin Zixuan seized the opportunity to leave, wondering not for the first time if Meng Yao could read minds.

-The group from Yunmeng was not far, only a few meters, but he felt as though an eternity went by as he crossed that distance.
+The group from Yunmeng was not far, yet he felt as though an eternity went by as he crossed that distance.
 Each step he took toward Wei Wuxian came lighter than the previous.
 There was such an odd mix of tension and joy in his heart that he could not tell one from the other long enough to name them.

 For almost two years now, he had not had the opportunity to see him.
 Not properly.